sztomi/sztomi.github.io/_posts/2016-12-13-conan-is-not-a-barbarian.md

 ## Sign me a river

-And here is my one issue with conan that I think needs to be resolved before it can really become mainstream.
-Package signing.
+And here is my one issue with conan that I think needs to be resolved before it can really become mainstream. **Package signing**.
 Currently, if you want to be sure that you are not integrating malicious code into your builds, you will need to